nmontfort/ShittyLife/README.md

 # ShittyLife
-A web REST API for viedemerde.fr
+A REST API for viedemerde.fr